tprasadtp/ubuntu-post-install/docs/configuration.md

 - Purge unwanted Packages
 - Install Snap packages

-## Reserved Environmenat Variables
+## Reserved Environment Variables

 Prefix `AE_` is reserved along with `TRAVIS_` as they are used for configuration and testing.
-Please do not set CI="true" in your environment variables. they will alter how script honors `--similate` flag and `--autopilot` flag as they are reserved for testing on CI systems.
+Please do not set CI="true" in your environment variables. they will alter how script honors `--simulate` flag and `--autopilot` flag as they are reserved for testing on CI systems.